 Here you find travel reports on trekking adventures in the mountains of Tajikistan, articles about the Tajik culture and history, and much more!
 Inform yourself and get inspired for your visit to Tajikistan.

-New profiles for our trekking routes are out now on the website.
-The heights of the trekking routes in Tajikistan are one of the main topics of the most frequently asked questions.
+New profiles for our trekking routes are now on the website.
+The heights of the trekking routes in Tajikistan are one of the most frequently asked questions.
 Altitudes and elevation differences are the most important factor determining the difficulty of a trek.
-For that reason, it is important to give clear insight into the altitudes that can be expected.
-This is easy to achieve with the Google Elevation API, ChartJS and some basic Python scripting.
+For that reason it is important to give clear insight into the altitudes that can be expected.
+Here an example of how to achieve this with Google elevation data, ChartJS and some basic Python scripting.